LarsThe18Th/Pampas_and_Selene-MSX/README.md

 Search HEX string F821E7030601<br>
 replace F8 with 00<br><br>

-## How to make a backup of your PHYSICAL copy to play in a emulator.<br>
+## How to make a backup of your PHYSICAL copy, to play in a emulator.<br>

 **<ins>WARNING!!!...
 Distributing this game is prohibited...<br>
 Instead buy a DIGITAL copy [HERE](https://www.unepicfran.com/en/msx_pampas.html) to appreciate the creators.</ins>**<br><br>